DSU-Digital-Sound-Design/f-25-DAD-222-Audio-Production-I/content/lectures/week-1/sound-and-hearing/_index.md

 ![](wave-prop.jpg)

 {{% note %}}
-Any vibrating mass, such as the voice, or a guitar causes compression and rarefaction creating areas of high and low pressure states.
+Any vibrating mass, such as the voice or guitar, causes compression and rarefaction creating areas of high and low-pressure states.
 These pressure states move the sound wave out from the source, allowing us to hear it.

-This is a helpful diagram but this is not usually how we visualize sound.
-We do it with a waveform, a graphic representation of sound-pressure level.
-Looking at the waveform we can tell if the sound is quiet or loud and sometimes the frequency of the sound.
+This diagram is helpful, but this is not usually how we visualize sound.
+We do it with a waveform, a graphic representation of the sound-pressure level.
+Looking at the waveform, we can tell if the sound is quiet or loud and sometimes the frequency of the sound.
 {{%/ note %}}

 ---